What is a Successful Teenager?

 Defining success is a tricky, especially when it comes to your teenager.

-Would your daughter say she is successful?
+Would your daughter say she was successful?

 These are uncomfortable questions for both you and your daughter.
 Here’s why.

 This culture defines success in terms of ranking from the highest to the lowest.

 - She has a lot of friends and a cute boyfriend.